ATCC-Bioinformatics/genome_portal_api/README.md

   "taxon_name": "Escherichia coli"
 }}

 ...
-"Shortened for cleanliness"
+"Intentionally shortened for brevity"

 ```
 Specific values from each dictionary can be accessed as follows:
 ```
 [(e['taxon_name'],e['attributes']['atcc_metadata']['catalog_number']) for e in search_text_results]
 ```
-or

 **DEFAULT MODE ID output**:
 ```